What does gluteus minimus mean?

 - The word gluteus is the new Latin name, but it derives from Greek gloutos which means buttock or rump.

-- Gluteus minimus attaches between the inferior and anterior gluteal lines (referred to commonly as the “origin” or proximal attachment).
+- Gluteus minimus attaches between the inferior and anterior gluteal lines.
+This is referred to commonly as the “origin” or proximal attachment.
 The gluteal lines are bumpy lines on the outer surface of the pelvis.
 There are three of them, inferior, anterior, and posterior.

-- The other end of the muscle (referred to as the “insertion” or distal attachment) attaches onto the front of the greater trochanter of the femur.
+- The other end of the muscle, which is referred to as the “insertion” or distal attachment, attaches onto the front of the greater trochanter of the femur.
 The greater trochanter is a large bony protrusion or bump felt on the outside of the hip.
 You can see the area of attachment at the blue arrow in the image to the right.

-- Together: abduction of the hip joint or stabilizes the pelvis relative to the femur (used in walking).
+- Together: abduction of the hip joint or stabilizes the pelvis relative to the femur, which is used in walking

 We could say that the gluteus minimus is antagonistic to itself.

-Although there is no “common” injury to this muscle, I do find that it is part of common restrictions we see in yoga.
+Although there is no “common” injury to this muscle, it is often part of the common restrictions we see in yoga.
 I spoke about this area in an article that describes the gluteal and psoas relationship.
 It also came up in the very popular sit bone pain revisited article where we see that the trigger points from this muscle can mimic sciatica as well as give the feeling of having sit bone pain.
 (I just saw another case of sit bone pain coming from gluteus minimus trigger points this week!)
 Also check out this post where I answer a question of the month: “Butt Pain and Sciatica: How Do I Tell if This Butt Pain is Sciatica?“.
-In many of these cases, part of the course of action I suggest is to do firelog pose and of course here is a link to the video I did a couple of years back.
+In many of these cases, part of the course of action I suggest is to do firelog pose, and, here is a link to the video I did a couple of years back.